Last update: March 16 2021

 Reconnect the CPU board with the display board, put them in your case without screwing everything back together, insert batteries and start up the Game Boy to see if it’s working.
 If it doesn’t look anything like the image below then something is wrong.

 How to install a bivert chip

 Now it’s time to put in the bivert chip.
 This will make the Game Boy video look crispier and with less ghosting.
-I used the bivert mod custom circuit board from Deadpan Robot because it’s super easy to install.
 The bivert chip is pre-installed on a tiny circuit board that you just solder in place.

 1. Desolder pins 6 and 7 on the video connector

 Locate the video connector and desolder pins 6 and 7, as shown in the image below.
 I have tried different techniques on how to desolder them without breaking anything.
-I’ve found that the quickest way is to press a scalpel to one of the the solder point, then hold the tip of the solder iron on it, while I gently prying the scalpel underneath it.
+I’ve found that the quickest way is to press a scalpel to one of the solder joints, then hold the tip of the soldering iron on it, while I gently prying the scalpel underneath it.
 The goal here is to bend the two pins upwards and break their existing connection to the board.

 2. Solder the pins to the bivert chip and the other solder points